Selling a house: what to do with your insurance?

 When it comes to contents insurance, it’s easy – generally, we’ll just need to change the address on the policy and we’ll calculate any change in premium.
 If you’ve purchased a new house, it’s not a matter of simply transferring your old house policy.
 Your new house will likely be a little different – in size, building materials, location and so on.
 You’ll need to calculate the rebuild cost (sum insured) of this property by using the Cordell Sum Sure calculator or, better, getting a professional opinion.

-Selling a house in a natural disaster zone
+Selling a house in a natural hazard zone

 In areas that have experienced a natural disaster (such as Christchurch and Kaikoura), it can be difficult for the buyers to take out a new house insurance policy.
 If you’re selling a house in this region, check with your insurer that a new owner can ‘take over’ your existing policy.
 Some insurers will look into providing ongoing cover for the buyer but you’ll need to make sure the buyer knows the: